achmed20/doorberry-piface/README.md

 Todo:
 - Currently just input 1 is used as "doorbell" switch.
 - adding USB video support (capture or webcam)
-- voicemail or similar if noones answers
+- voicemail or similar if noone answers

 uses following programs: